fmaymone/timeslot-api/doc/api/v1/slots/share_slot.markdown

 # Slots API

-## Get slot
+## Share slot

-### GET /v1/slots/:id
+### GET /v1/slots/:id/share

-if a user is authenticated the slot settings (alerts) will be included
+if a user is authenticated the slot shareUrl will be included

 returns 404 if ID is invalid

 ### Parameters

 Name : id *- required -*
-Description : ID of the slot to get
+Description : ID of the slot to share

 ### Response Fields